shawnewalsh/Refactor-Form-Component/README.md

 Added a number for each todo
 Style changes (colors)

+###Installation
+Open folder with xcode
+Browse index.html with "live server" or other xcode plugin

 ####Future Enhancements / Roadmap
 Be able to strikethrough Tasks instead of completely remove Ability to prioritize tasks